PlasmaPy/PlasmaPy/docs/contributing/workflow.rst

 ============

-This page describes the workflow for making a contribution to PlasmaPy via a `pull request`_.
-This page assumes that you have finished the steps for :ref:`getting ready to contribute`.
+This page describes the workflow for making a contribution to PlasmaPy via a `pull request`_ after having finished the steps for
+|getting ready to contribute|.

-If you run into any problems, please feel free to reach out to us in our `Matrix chat room`_ or during our weekly `office hours`_.
+If you run into any problems, please reach out to us in our `Matrix chat room`_ or during our weekly `office hours`_.
 Thank you for contributing!

 .. tip::